Short answer: You can use HSA funds tax-free to pay for IRS-qualified medical expenses for yourself, your spouse, and your tax dependents.

 What makes a health plan HSA-eligible?

-Short answer: A health plan is HSA-eligible if it meets IRS rules for minimum deductibles and maximum out-of-pocket limits and does not provide non-preventive benefits before the deductible is met.
+A health plan is HSA-eligible if it meets the IRS minimum-deductible and maximum-out-of-pocket limits for a high-deductible health plan and does not provide non-preventive benefits before the deductible is met.

 Who can open a Health Savings Account (HSA)?